alphagov/govuk-developer-docs/source/manual/common-aws-tasks-for-2nd-line-support.html.md

 and the instances you get for an application by looking at the ASG for that application's instances (which displays only attached instances).

+## Logging into a detached instance

+When you've found the detached instance in the AWS console, you can click on the instance ID column to get the summary.
+This includes the private IP.
+Copy this, and use it with the gds govuk connect command instead of an app/machine type, eg:

+`gds govuk connect ssh -e integration ip-10-1-4-96.eu-west-1.compute.internal`

 ## Terminating an instance

 Refer to the AWS documentation for steps on [how to terminate an instance][].